pythonnz/charter/README.md

 A former member who has been expelled from the Charity for serious misconduct can only be re-admitted if a General Meeting approves that member’s return, by a majority vote of two thirds.

-Any committee member who is found to be in breach of the Code of Conduct will immediately cease their office, and will be ineligible to sit on the committee for a period of two years, to be counted from the following AGM.
-A by-election will be held to fill the vacated position, unless the AGM is due to occur within two calendar months.
+In addition to consequences of serious misconduct by a member, a committee member who is found to be in breach of the Code of Conduct at any level will immediately cease their office, and will be ineligible to sit on the committee for a period of two years, to be counted from the following AGM.
+If the member is President, Vice President, Treasurer or Secretary then a by-election will be held to fill the vacated position, unless the AGM is due to occur within two calendar months.
+If the period is less than two months the committee will nominate a replacement.

 "Serious misconduct" is held at the discretion of the committee of the Charity, and any grievances should be brought before the committee.